MicrosoftDocs/power-platform/power-platform/solution-templates/overview.md

 ## What are the benefits?

-Enabling enterprise software use cases can be time consuming and expensive.
+Implementing enterprise software use cases can be time consuming and expensive.
 Solution templates for Microsoft Power Platform provide a foundation for you to work with and build upon so you can quickly extend and deploy.
 In turn, by continuing to use the full potential of Power Platform, the solution templates can be further extended to connect workflows across more systems of record and digitize manually intensive processes.

-The solution templates will enable you to:
+The solution templates enable you to:

 - **Time to Value**
   - Remove much of the upfront investments needed in traditional enterprise software development